COVID-19: Helping Countries Strengthen their Systems to Respond

 June 30th, 2020 | News

-JSI implements programs in more than 40 countries, and our teams of public health professionals are being asked to support government efforts in many of them.
-Around the world, JSI colleagues and our partners are applying the knowledge we have gained from years of responding to public health crises—from SARS and Ebola to avian flu and cholera—to bolster the systems that people need in times like these.
+We implement programs in more than 40 countries, and our teams of public health professionals are being asked to support government efforts in many of them.
+Around the world, our colleagues and partners are applying the knowledge we have gained from years of responding to public health crises—from SARS and Ebola to avian flu and cholera—to bolster the systems that people need in times like these.

-In many countries, JSI teams have been included in the Ministry of Health emergency response and technical working groups, helping develop policies to keep people—both health providers and the general public—safe.
+In many countries, our teams have been included in the Ministry of Health emergency response and technical working groups, helping develop policies to keep people—both health providers and the general public—safe.

 Strategic communication is at the core of an effective emergency response.
 Providing evidence-based and easily consumable information about the COVID-19 pandemic is critical to helping communities take action to protect the wellbeing of all members.